elixirofearth/FourColourTheoremSolver/README.md

 2. **Region Detection**: Uses connected component labeling to identify distinct regions
 3. **Adjacency Detection**: Determines which regions border each other using binary dilation with morphological operations
 4. **Graph Construction**: Creates a graph where vertices represent regions and edges represent adjacencies
-5. **Constraint Satisfaction**: Solves the coloring problem using advanced CSP techniques
+5. **Constraint Satisfaction**: Solves the colouring problem using advanced CSP techniques

 ### CSP Implementation Details